ddovbii/colony-workshop/content/module4/03_page.md

 ---
-title: "update your blueprint to use the Terraform module"
+title: "Update your blueprint to use the Terraform module"
 date: 2020-10-21T11:44:34+03:00
 weight: 03
 draft: false